Welcome to the Dublin City Public Libraries and Archive services website. I hope you will find it both informative and useful.

 Capital Building Programme

 Details of the exciting new project for Dublin city: the Parnell Square Cultural Quarter were announced in April 2013.
 The development will involve the construction of a new and innovative Dublin City Library.
-A project to refurbish and conserve Kevin Street library, started in 2011, continues with completion due in 2015.
-Refurbishments works at Ballyfermot Library having being completed, the Library re-opened on Monday the 29th April 2013.
+A project to refurbish and conserve Kevin Street library commenced in 2013.
+Ballyfermot Library re-opened following refurbishment works in April 2013.
 More information on the capital building programme...